reasv/mitsuba/readme.md

 Might be fixed eventually.

 The Flash board also has some features we haven't implemented but Flash is dead anyway.
+### Note:
+Currently the web UI is very inflexible when it comes to URLs.
+For example for a thread, you have to visit `/[board]/thread/[id]` , something like `/po/thread/570368/welcome-to-po` will get you a 404 because of the trailing `welcome-to-po`.

+Index pages need to have the index number in the URL explicitly, so `/po/1` for example works, but `/po/` by itself returns 404.
+This is WIP.
+Also, there is no homepage `/` whatsoever.
 ## API
 Mitsuba features a read-only JSON API that is designed to be compatible with 4chan's [official API](https://github.com/4chan/4chan-API).
 Because of that, we will not fully document it here, since that would be redundant.
 You can read their documentation, because the URIs and data returned are mostly the same.
 There are a few (non-breaking) differences that are explained below (of course, besides the difference that this API is not served from 4chan's domains, but instead from your own server).